thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 Feel free to [contact me](contact.md), and I will always get back to you.
 If we agree that I could help you, we can schedule a chat.

+I'm also open to considering more [permanent/full-time roles](hire.md).